Waymo’s AI improves autonomous vehicle performance while saving costs

 Typically, ensuring these models are highly generalizable requires collecting a large, diverse set of training data and recruiting a human team to manually annotate the data.
 But PPBA automates the bulk of the process by discovering ways to synthesize additional data.

-PPBA takes cues from AutoAugment, a Google Research and Google Brain project that uses various image augmentation operations such as rotation, cropping, image mirroring, and color shifting to morph and transform data.
-Trained through reinforcement learning, it selects the best augmentation policy — i.e., combination of augmentation operations — for a given sample set while reducing the computational cost of searching for policies.
+PPBA takes cues from AutoAugment, a Google Research and Google Brain project that uses various image augmentation operations — such as rotation, cropping, image mirroring, and color shifting — to morph and transform data.
+Trained through reinforcement learning, it selects the best augmentation policy (i.e., combination of augmentation operations) for a given sample set while reducing the computational cost of searching for policies.

 PPBA also builds on Waymo’s existing data augmentation efforts.
 In early 2019, the company began applying techniques from a Google Brain and Google Research algorithm called RandAugment to image-based classification and detection tasks.
-Waymo reports that it achieved “significant” improvements in several classifiers and detectors as a result, including those that help classify foreign objects as construction equipment and animals.
+Waymo reports that it achieved “significant” improvements in several classifiers and detectors as a result, including those that help classify foreign objects, such as construction equipment and animals.

 PPBA targets lidar, which measures the distance to target objects by illuminating them with laser light and measuring the reflected pulses.
-Beyond 3D spatial information, logs from lidar sensors contain parameters including distance, operation strength, and sampling probability.
+Beyond 3D spatial information, logs from lidar sensors contain parameters such as distance, operation strength, and sampling probability.

 To discover policies designed for point cloud data sets, PPBA works on a point cloud augmentation search space containing eight operations, each of which is associated with a probability and specific parameters: